TonyRipa/Leibniz/README.md

 When we think about line-segments, something similar happens.
 We may have line-segments like h. h/h = 1.
 If a valuation function is created that associates the line-segment h with the real number 0, then nothing changes. h/h = 1 is still true, while h/h = 2 would still be (and always would be) false.
 This is in line with the previous customer appreciation day example.

 Similarly, if it is possible to lay 2 copies of line-segment x end-to-end, and if this is the same as line-segment y, then we have that y = x + x (or y = 2\*x).
 This is true no matter what length(x) or length(y) is.
 Furthermore, if y = 2\*x, then y/x = 2.
 Again this is independent of any valuation function of x or y.

+In terms of abstract algebra, these functions (like length) may be ring homomorphisms.

 #### 2.2.2 Correspondences